microsoft/ChakraCore-wiki/Embedding-ChakraCore.md

 internal static extern JavaScriptErrorCode JsCreateRuntime(JavaScriptRuntimeAttributes attributes, JavaScriptThreadServiceCallback threadService, out JavaScriptRuntime runtime);
 ```

-Alternatively, you can also try using a higher level [JSRT-WinRT WinRT Component](https://github.com/robpaveza/jsrt-winrt#getting-started).
+Alternatively, you can also try using a higher level [.NET wrapper](https://github.com/robpaveza/jsrt-dotnet).

 ## Hello World!
 A sample to help you understand how to embed ChakraCore with JSRT APIs.
 For C# users, please refer to the next [section](https://github.com/Microsoft/ChakraCore/wiki/Embedding-ChakraCore#hello-world-c).